funvill/funvill.github.io/_posts/2009-12-10-cakephp-disable-validation-in-controler.md

 ---
-title: CakePHP - Disable validation in controler
+title: "CakePHP - Disable validation in controler"
 date: 2009-12-10 14:52:00
+categories:
-categories: Development
+- Development
 Tags:
 - cakephp
 - php
 - Tips
 - validate
+slug: cakephp-disable-validation-in-controler

 ---

 When upgrading an old web application to start using CakePHP but the old systems was riddled with invalid data.
 When the creating the CRUD system I need a way of updating this invalid data.

 The following line of code will disable the validation in the controller.